-This Delta & Chobe Small Group Adventure Safari takes at most 12 guests on a remarkable journey from Namibia's capital, Windhoek, through Botswana to mighty Victoria Falls in Zimbabwe.
+This Delta & Chobe Small Group Adventure Safari takes a maximum of 12 guests on a remarkable journey from Namibia's capital, Windhoek, through Botswana to mighty Victoria Falls in Zimbabwe.
 Travel in a luxury 4x4 overland vehicle, built to provide extra comfort and convenience on the rugged roads of Africa.

-Accommodation is at a carefully chosen selection of unique lodges with authentic charm and excellent service.
-The itinerary explores an interesting collection of destinations along the way, taking you on an exciting array of adventures and excursions.
+Accommodation is at a carefully chosen selection of unique lodges with authentic charm, affordable rates and excellent service.
+The itinerary explores a remarkable collection of destinations along the way, taking you on an exciting array of memorable adventures and excursions.

 Our Delta & Chobe Small Group Adventure departs from Windhoek, the capital of Namibia.
 Leaving Windhoek we drive east into the Kalahari Desert, towards the Botswana border.